 - DNS leak protection (1 point): DNS leak protection must be built into the provider’s apps.

-- Kill switch (1 point): A kill switch that halts traffic when the VPN connection drops is a must.
+- Kill switch (2 points): A kill switch that halts traffic when the VPN connection drops is a must.
+We award one point for having a kill switch on desktop (MacOS and Windows) apps, and one point for having it on mobile (iOS and Android) apps.

 - Private DNS servers (1 point): The provider must operate its own DNS servers and not route DNS requests through the default ISP or a public provider such as OpenDNS or Google DNS.

-- Servers (2 points): We are primarily concerned with whether servers are virtual or physical.
+- Servers (1 point): We are primarily concerned with whether servers are virtual or physical.
 Physical server are preferred.
 We did not deduct points based on whether a server is owned or rented, as there are arguments to be made for both.

 - Anonymous payment methods (1 point): Accepting Bitcoin as payment earns the point, but we also made note of those who accept gift vouchers and other cryptocurrencies.